JanOdijk/RosettaRevival/README.md

       * .lok
       * .slk
       * .cpt
-  * When unzipping there turned out to be two different make files of different sizes with the same name.
+  * When unzipping there turned out to be two files that differ only in their names by upper. v. lower case: Mrule.make  and mrule.make in the DUTCH, ENGLISH and SPANISH folders.
+Since I unzipped on a Windows system, only one of these could be extracted.
 This still has to be looked into.